Roseola

 Roseola is a common viral infection that usually affects young children.
 It causes a pinkish, non-itchy rash.

-The Infection and the Roseola Rash
+The Infection and the Rash

 Fever

 Roseola is usually a mild infection.
 It occurs most often in children younger than four.
 It begins with a high fever, which comes on suddenly.
-Some children will also have a sore throat, runny nose, or other non-specific symptoms that resemble a cold.
-The fever will last for a few days, then get better.
+The Baby Center says that some children will also have a sore throat, runny nose, or other non-specific symptoms that resemble a cold.
+Dr. Sears of Dr.Sears.com says, "Roseola is about the only virus in which the rash appears after the fever breaks."

 Rash